-While assessing deferred tax assets and liabilities for the Lithuanian entities, 15% tax rate was applied in 2023 and 2022.
+While assessing deferred tax assets and liabilities for the Lithuanian entities, 16% tax rate was applied in 2024 (15% in 2023).

 As the object of taxation in Estonia and Latvia is dividends, not profit, there are no differences between the carrying amounts and tax bases of assets and liabilities which could give rise to deferred tax assets or liabilities at subsidiary level.